Tanyakhan88/rain/README.md

-# rain this file is about poetry
+this file is about poetry